 Investors are currently exploring options to hedge their portfolios against losses in today’s peculiar market conditions, whether they believe inflation is coming, currency devaluation is inevitable, or various markets could suddenly lose value.
 As a result, alternative investments like cryptocurrencies and, now, non-fungible tokens (NFTs) are becoming viable investments.
 This class of investments is still a pretty abstract concept for most, but they are only increasing in popularity.

-If you’d like to know more about what the future may hold regarding digital assets and non-fungible tokens, this article is a starting point.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+If you’d like to know more about what the future may hold regarding digital assets and non-fungible tokens, this article is a starting point.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.